Chunta Aragonesista

 The Chunta Aragonesista (CHA; Aragonese Union) is a political party in Aragon (Spain), influenced by eco-socialism and Aragonese nationalism.
 CHA defends a federal state, greater financial resources for Aragon, and the protection of the environment and hydrological resources of the Ebro Valley.
 It promotes the use of the Aragonese language.

 History

-CHA was founded in 29 June 1986.
+CHA was founded on 29 June 1986.

 In the 2000 and 2004 general elections, CHA won 0.4% of the vote and one seat for José Antonio Labordeta, a folk singer in the Zaragoza constituency.
 It lost the seat in 2008 after Labordeta retired from the congress.
 In the 2011 election, it regained the seat as part of an electoral alliance with United Left.

-José Luis Soro has been the president since February 2012.

 Ideology

 The CHA has been described as Aragonese nationalist and eco-socialist.
 In 2005, the party campaigned against the ratification of the European Constitution.